BasouKazuma/wikipedia-api-chakram-automation-test/README.md

 * Install Node.js - ([download](https://nodejs.org/en/download/))
 * Install Mocha - `npm install -g mocha`
 * Install project dependencies - `npm install`
-* Add a `config/defaults.json` by copying from `config/defaults.sample.json` and updating the necessary fields
+* Update the username and password in `resources/test_user.json` to your own credentials
   * Note: You have to use the [Wikipedia Special:BotPasswords](https://en.wikipedia.org/wiki/Special:BotPasswords) page to create a username and password for the test_user and test_password.

 ## Run Tests